Spaces for People programme

 A number of trial 40mph areas, road closures and one way systems in specific locations are currently being implemented, while trial 20mph areas in 91 Borders towns and villages are being introduced from October to December 2020.

-- The full list is available in chronological order of when signage is expected to be installed in each locality.
+- the full list of when signage is expected to be installed in each locality is available on our website